mastixstudio/mastixstudio/README.md

 <br />

+### :globe_with_meridians: **Holistic Analysis**:
+&emsp; Dive deep into the entire balance sheet: no silos, no inconsistencies.
+&emsp; Every calculation anchored in a singular cash flow and valuation framework.

+### :mag:  **True Transparency**:
+&emsp; Every metric and valuation is fully transparent, traceable to individual cash flows as well as to its inputs.

+### :rocket: **Speed that Transforms**:
+&emsp; Not just high performance – unparalleled.
+Bank-wide metrics recalculated in seconds or minutes, not hours.
+Say goodbye to overnight waits.

 :globe_with_meridians: **Holistic Analysis**: Dive deep into the entire balance sheet: no silos, no inconsistencies.
 Every calculation anchored in a singular cash flow and valuation framework.

 :mag:  **True Transparency**: Every metric and valuation is fully transparent, traceable to individual cash flows as well as to its inputs.

 :rocket: **Speed that Transforms**: Not just high performance – unparalleled.
 Bank-wide metrics recalculated in seconds or minutes, not hours.
 Say goodbye to overnight waits.

-Elevate your analytics, risk management, and ALM with MASTIX Studio.
+Elevate your analytics, risk management, and ALM with MASTIX Studio:

 - [Introducing MASTIX Studio](#introducing-mastix-studio)
 - [Notebooks](#notebooks)